 Because so much of today’s information technology (IT) runs on remote Cloud infrastructure, we also test our vendor systems relentlessly, making sure their updates don’t disrupt the code we have written and tested.

 At your location, you should implement disaster recovery and business continuity plans, and develop redundant systems and power sources.
 And it’s not just equipment.
 In the event of a natural disaster or a superstorm, can staff even get to the store to run the backup systems?
 Do you have remote management capabilities as well as remote monitoring in place?

-And let’s say the worst case actually happens.
+And let’s say the worst-case actually happens.
 Are you prepared to respond quickly?
 Do you have management or staff who are trained to act as immediate spokespersons?
-Remember that anyone with a smart phone in your store, or in the vicinity your store, is a potential broadcast news outlet and source of viral video they can post instantly.
+Remember that anyone with a smartphone in your store, or in the vicinity of your store, is a potential broadcast news outlet and source of viral video they can post instantly.
 People want to have their so-called 15 minutes of fame, and they’re happy to do that at your expense, especially if it’s a well-known brand.

 3. Tell the Story

 Editors and reporters do not go looking to create bad press; they’re mostly looking for coverage to fill the news slots and they don’t like being “scooped” by the competition, be that a news crew in a van or a civilian with a smartphone.
 Remember that most news reporters have no formal training in the retail food business or the nuances of food safety.
 They’re not paid to cover the story in great detail.
 They’re just going to cover what’s in front of them.